Foundation Degree in Animal Management (Zoo Management)

 † Dissertation is a double-weighted module, worth 40 credits.
 Therefore, only five modules are selected for study on this programme.

-Please note that availability of optional modules is subject to availability of subject-specialist staff and the recruitment of the minimum viable student number (7 individuals).
-Should a module not be deemed viable for operation then all students whom selected for that module will be communicated to in writing in advance of the academic year, and will be informed of the alternative options available to select from.
+Please note that availability of optional modules is subject to availability of subject-specialist staff and the recruitment of a minimum number of students.
+Should a module not be deemed viable for operation then all students who selected that module will be communicated to in writing in advance of the academic year, and will be informed of the alternative options available to select from.

 Your overall workload consists of class contact hours, independent learning and assessment activity, plus field trips.
 Your actual contact hours may depend on which optional modules you select, but the following information gives an indication of how much time you will need to allocate to different activities at each year of the course:

-Year 1: 14% of your time is spent in timetabled teaching and learning activity
+15% of your time is spent in timetabled teaching and learning activity.

 The balance of assessment by examination and assessment by coursework depends to some extent on the optional modules you choose.
 The approximate percentage of the course assessed by coursework is as follows: